CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-email-events.md

-# REST API: request events for an email address
+# REST API: GET email events

 To request the email events you can send an HTTP GET request to the following
 URL: